 Although you can probably come up with a longer list, here are 6 ways you can help impact the children in your life with the truth of Christmas.
 We used them all with our own children!

 - Tell the story of the 1st Christmas – And not just once!
 Let’s use various ways to share it with them again and again.
 For instance, do daily Advent devotionals with your family.
 (These are offered free from BillyGraham.org.)
 For younger children, use a childproof nativity to tell the story and then leave it out for them to play with.
 And don’t forget the most basic way – read the biblical account to your family.

 - Give to someone in need – It is so easy to get caught up in the “getting” of Christmas.
 But the season is the perfect opportunity to teach our children the joy of helping others.
 When our children were young we involved them in filling shoe boxes for Operation Christmas Child.
-Since they’ve been grown, my husband and I have given in multiple ways including World Vision gifts, Angel Tree, and more.
+Now we do this with our grandchildren.
+We’ve also given in multiple ways including World Vision gifts, Angel Tree, and more.

 - Sing the faith songs of Christmas – Most of our kids know Jingle Bells and Frosty the Snowman, but do they know Silent Night and Away in a Manger?
 The “religious” Christmas songs tell the real story!
 Play these great songs of faith while baking cookies, driving to school, or making the trip to Grandma’s house.
 Carol on your street or in a local nursing home.

 - Tell someone about baby Jesus – I used to have one of those “Jesus is the Reason for the Season” pins.
 And I wore it too.
 But I don’t remember anyone ever asking me about it.
 We must look for purposeful opportunities to tell others about the reason for the season!